Let us know what you're looking to achieve and one of our experts will be in touch.

-Building a conservatory or orangey is an excellent way of gaining additional living space, one which is filled with light throughout the year and which can increase the value of your property.
+Building a conservatory or orangery is an excellent way of gaining additional living space, one which is filled with light throughout the year and which can increase the value of your property.

 These multi-functional spaces are designed with a high ratio of energy efficient glazing, allowing you to benefit from the natural light from outside and the comfort of the heat from indoors.
 Conservatories and orangeries are enormously versatile rooms and can be used in a variety of ways, such as a place to entertain, to read, as a music room, or as an optimal place in which to grow plants.

 Furthermore, they provide homeowners with valuable additional living space.
-They are an affordable and achievable alternative to a costly extension which requires planning permission.
+They are an affordable and achievable alternative to a costly extension that requires planning permission.

 If you are tempted by the thought of adding a conservatory or orangery to your property, how do you know which is the right choice for your home?
 Let's start by asking some commonly asked questions about the two.